 This is a way of telling your own Chimp to calm down, allowing your "human" self to take charge of your thoughts.

-Whilst you're recognising and understanding the wiring of your brain, change your perspective further by counting your blessings.
-Consider all the things you're grateful for.
-Your health, your home, your family.
+While you're recognising and understanding the wiring of your brain, change your perspective further by counting your blessings.
+Consider all the things you're grateful: your health, your home, your family.
 Remind yourself of your wins and successes; how far you've come.
 We forget so it's important to remember.